 Accommodation Near Butrint National Park Albania

-- Hotel Livia – housed in a beautiful Albanian-style house, this is the closest hotel to the main archaeological site in Butrint.
-It has a restaurant and free WiFi access, as well as air-conditioned rooms and a lush garden with panoramic views.
+- Hotel Livia is housed in a beautiful Albanian-style house.
+This is the closest hotel to the main archaeological site in Butrint.
+It has a restaurant, free WiFi access, air-conditioned rooms, and a lush garden with panoramic views.

 - Villa Ideal – located just steps from the beach in Ksamil, Villa Ideal is a great base to explore Butrint National Park and its Ksamil Islands.
 Taxi boats wait just down the road to take you to the islands and their seafood restaurants, while rooms come with a flat-screen TV, a fridge, air-conditioning, and complimentary WiFi.

 Karaburun-Sazan Marine Park